cceckman/discoirc/README.md

 ### 0.3: Configuration
 Load configuration of connections from file.
 Write to a file.
 Support connecting to new servers and channels in the UI.
+This may take the form of a new "connection" master view, kind of in between sesion and channel.

 Allow "autoload" (watch for updates) and "autowrite" (persist settings) both as options.
 Counterintuitively, if you unset 'autowrite', it doesn't write